andreas-zeller/andreas-zeller.github.io/README.md

 ## Current Courses

 In Winter 2020/21, we offer a [an advanced course on automated debugging](https://cms.cispa.saarland/debug/).
-For Summer 2020/21, we plan to offer an [advanced course on security testing](https://cms.cispa.saarland/fuzzing1920/) and a seminar around automated testing and debugging.
+For Summer 2021, we plan to offer an _advanced course on security testing_ and a _seminar around automated testing and debugging_.

+Check out our courses [here](https://cms.cispa.saarland/).

 ## My Group